vhawk19/Py_Primer/Classes/Classes_and_Instances.md

 ### Defining a Class

-To define a class use the class key word followed by the class name.
+To define a class use the class keyword followed by the class name.

 ```python